memfault/interrupt/_drafts/best-of-binutils.md

 ### size

 `size` walks through the sections in the ELF and sums up the totals for all sections which are allocated.
-This can be useful for getting a quick summary of what the codesize footprint looks like:
+This can be useful for getting a quick summary of what the binary footprint looks like:

 ```bash
 $ arm-none-eabi-size build/zephyr/zephyr.elf